RyanSnodgrass/reading_blog/source/2024-12-11-onbookconditions.html.markdown

 ---

+Am I the only one that does this?

+READMORE

 I try to keep my books in pristine condition.
 The feel of them and the tactile relationship you have of them.
 I don’t do dog ears and I always peel the purchase sticker off.
 I’ll wash my hands before a serious reading session.
 When I read I try not to bend the binding too much.
 I hate that feeling of a crackly old book from the 70s with the U shaped binding.
 Maybe ‘cause I appreciate the symmetry of a well stocked victorian library.

 You might be surprised to know that as much as I try to keep them nice, I like the feel of a well worn book.